hoangsonww/Spot-the-Scam-AI-Job-Fraud/INSTRUCTIONS.md

 The script downloads and extracts `fake_job_postings.csv` (and the alternate `Fake_Real_Job_Posting.csv`) into `data/`.
 Raw files remain Git-ignored.

 > [!TIP]
-> We have included the full datasets in `data/` for convenience.
-If you re-download, existing files will be overwritten.
+> We have included the full datasets in `data/` for convenience so you do NOT need to run this command.
+If you choose to re-download the datasets, existing files will be overwritten.

 ---